metacpan/metacpan-cpan-extracted/distros/R/RDF-RDFa-Generator/README.pod

 =item C<< $gen->create_document($model, %opts) >>

-Creates a new RDFa file containing triples. $model is an RDF::Trine::Model object providing the triples.
-Returns an XML::LibXML::Document object suitable for serializing using its C<toString> method.
+Creates a new RDFa file containing triples. $model is an L<Attean::QuadModel> (where the graph name is not used) object providing the triples.
+Returns an L<XML::LibXML::Document> object suitable for serializing using its C<toString> method.

 If you're planning on serving the RDFa with the text/html media type, then